 More BBQ Breakfast Ideas

 Are you as big of a fan of breakfast on the BBQ as I am?
 If so you’ve just gotta try these other breakfast ideas from Hey Grill Hey:

 Loaded Breakfast Nachos

 - 1 pound pork breakfast sausage

 - 6 eggs

-In a 12 inch cast iron skillet, spread out 1/2 the bag of tortilla chips.
-Sprinkle with 1/2 of the sausage, 1/2 of the red onions, and 1/2 of the jalapeno slices.
-Top with 1 1/2 cups of the shredded cheese Repeat the layers again with the remaining ingredients.
+- Assemble the nachos.
+In a 12-inch cast iron skillet, spread out half the bag of tortilla chips.
+Next, evenly distribute half of the sausage, half of the red onions, and half of the jalapeno slices on top of the chips.
+Top with 1 1/2 cups of the shredded cheese.
+Repeat the layers again with the remaining half of the ingredients.

 - Add the eggs.
 Use your hands to create 6 small pockets in the top layer of cheese.
 Carefully crack one egg into each of the wells of cheese you just created.
 Season the eggs with the salt and pepper.

 - Cook the nachos.
 Transfer the skillet to your oven or grill and bake for 20-25 minutes or until the whites are just set and the yolks are still runny.